Acupuncture Facts Vs. Myths

 Fact: Acupuncture needles are about the thickness of one hair.
 It’s hard to imagine, but 40 acupuncture needles could fit on the tip of a regular needle.
 Some patients report not feeling anything at all, others say there is a mild sensation.
 Most do not report pain.

-Fact: Acupuncture has been used to effectively treat ailments and relieve conditions for more than 3,000 years.
+Fact: Acupuncture has been used to treat ailments, relieve conditions, and promote better health and well being for more than 3,000 years.

 Acupuncture Myth: People who can afford the best doctors don’t use acupuncture.